 According to Bill Inmon, the founder of data warehousing technology, data warehouses are best characterized as subject-oriented, non-volatile, time-variant, and able to integrate different data types from various sources.

-The main benefit hands-down is storing, analyzing, and extracting value from large amounts of data while keeping access to historical data for record-keeping of past trends and decisions.
-Here’s a list of other benefits of having a data warehouse:
+The main benefit, hands-down, is storing, analyzing, and extracting value from large amounts of data while keeping access to historical data for record-keeping of past trends and decisions.
+Here’s a list of other benefits of having an eCommerce data warehouse:

 Have you considered storing and analyzing data using a data warehouse?
 Let us help you with the setup!
-Get in touch with us by dropping a line at [email protected], and our Analytics team will jump on a call within the next 24h.
+Get in touch with us by filling out the contact form below, and our Analytics team will jump on a call within the next 24h.